Baptism in the Holy Spirit

 Later, Jesus Himself commanded His disciples: “Do not leave Jerusalem, but wait for the gift my Father promised, which you have heard me speak about.
 For John baptized with water, but in a few days you will be baptized with the Holy Spirit” (Acts 1:4-5).
 Being baptized in the Holy Spirit was so important that Jesus did not even want His disciples to leave the city limits without it!

 Purpose of the Baptism

 Jesus explained the important purpose of the baptism in the Holy Spirit just before He ascended into heaven.
 He said, “You will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).
-The primary purpose then and now is to empower us to be witnesses wherever God sends us.
+The primary purpose then and still today is to empower us to be witnesses everywhere that God sends us.

 Acts 2:1-4 tells us what happened when the Holy Spirit came upon them: “When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.”